• Facebook

 I love these delicate ivory tubes which you can only buy tinned in this country.
 If you don't like hearts of palm, you can replace them with potato gnocchi.

-100g cheese either ricotta salata, gruyere or cheddar
+• 100 g cheese: ricotta salata, gruyere or cheddar, gruyere or cheddar

 Bergamot posset with violet sugar